ChromeOS: Version 19 window manager and graphics engine

-On April 10, 2012, a new build of ChromeOS offered a choice between the original full-screen window interface and overlapping, re-sizable windows, such as found on Microsoft Windows and Apple's macOS.
+On April 10, 2012, a new build of ChromeOS offered a choice between the original full-screen window interface and overlapping, resizable windows, such as found on Microsoft Windows and Apple's macOS.
 The feature was implemented through the Ash window manager, which runs atop the Aura hardware-accelerated graphics engine.
 The April 2012 upgrade also included the ability to display smaller, overlapping browser windows, each with its own translucent tabs, browser tabs that can be "torn" and dragged to new positions or merged with another tab strip, and a mouse-enabled shortcut list across the bottom of the screen.
 One icon on the task bar shows a list of installed applications and bookmarks.
 Writing in CNET, Stephen Shankland argued that with overlapping windows, "Google is anchoring itself into the past" as both iOS and Microsoft's Metro interface are largely or entirely full-screen.
 Even so, "ChromeOS already is different enough that it's best to preserve any familiarity that can be preserved".

 Printing

+In 2016, Google included "Native CUPS Support" in ChromeOS as an experimental feature that became stable in 2020.
+With CUPS support turned on, it becomes possible to use most printers even if they do not support Google Cloud Print.

-Google Cloud Print is a Google service that helps any application on any device to print on supported printers.
+Google Cloud Print was a Google service that helps any application on any device to print on supported printers.
 While the cloud provides virtually any connected device with information access, the task of "developing and maintaining print subsystems for every combination of hardware and operating system—from desktops to netbooks to mobile devices—simply isn't feasible."
-The cloud service requires installation of a piece of software called proxy, as part of the ChromeOS.
-The proxy registers the printer with the service, manages the print jobs, provides the printer driver functionality, and gives status alerts for each job.
+The cloud service required the installation of a piece of software called proxy, as part of the ChromeOS.
+The proxy registered the printer with the service, managed the print jobs, provided the printer driver functionality, and gave status alerts for each job.

-In 2016, Google included "Native CUPS Support" in ChromeOS as an experimental feature that may eventually become an official feature.
-With CUPS support turned on, it becomes possible to use most USB printers even if they do not support Google Cloud Print.

 Google announced that Google Cloud Print would no longer be supported after December 31, 2020, and that the online service would not be available as of January 1, 2021.